vanbroup/acme-auto-discovery/draft-vanbrouwershaven-acme-auto-discovery.md

 ### Selecting a common CA through Compromise

 In the example below, we have three domains: "one.example", "two.example", and "three.example".
 Among these domains, "one.example" and "three.example" prioritize "ca1.example", while "two.example" prioritizes "ca2.example" over "ca1.example".
-To select a common Certificate Authority (CA) that is authorized by all domains, a compromise needs to be established.
+To select a Certification Authority (CA), a compromise on the priority needs to be established.

 Based on the priorities specified, "ca1.example" is preferred by two out of the three domains.
-Since "ca1.example" is authorized by all domains and has the highest overall preference, it is selected as the common CA.
+Since "ca1.example" is authorized by all domains and has the highest overall preference, it is selected as the CA to continue the process.

 ~~~ dns-rr
 one.example CAA 0 issue "ca1.example; priority=1"